 Robert Koulish, Ph.D. is the Director of MLaw Programs, administered through the College of Behavioral and Social Sciences (BSOS).
 MLaw is a collaboration between UMCP and the UM Carey School of Law, driven by MPOWER.
 Koulish is also Full Research Professor in Government and Politics and Lecturer at Law at the UMD Carey School of Law in Baltimore, where he teaches a seminar in immigration law and policy.

 Dr. Koulish earned his doctorate in political science from the University of Wisconsin and his Bachelors degree from the University of Pennsylvania, where he studied politics and philosophy.
 He has traveled to and conducted research in Central Europe and along the U.S. Mexico border, investigating human rights abuses, refugees and patterns and practices of social control within legal institutions.
-Koulish is married with 3 teenagers: Valentina (18), Olivia (16) and Julian (14), with whom he enjoys sailing, swimming, fishing, and exploring new family ties in Colombia.
+Koulish is married with 3 children: Valentina (19), Olivia (17) and Julian (15), with whom he enjoys biking, sailing, swimming, fishing, and exploring new family ties in Colombia.

 1117B Chincoteague Hall